 Growth of the world's population over the last 12,000 years with respect to present-day national territories.— Robert Rohde (@RARohde) 20 March 2019

 Population estimates from the History Database of the Global Environment (HYDE) which was developed by @nlenvironagency. pic.twitter.com/UdSIYyEcd4

 After a couple of days of watching our Twitter timelines fill up with hand-coded bar chart races, we thought, Hey, this can’t be that hard!
 Also, “bar chart race”, doesn’t that sound a lot like “horserace”?.
-So we quickly added a Flourish template for this in-vogue visualisation style.
+So we quickly added a Flourish template for this in-vogue visualization style.
 Check it out and let us know what other templates you’d like to see.

-1. Although the brand example was the first viral bar chart race, it surely wasn’t the first visualisation in this style.
+1. Although the brand example was the first viral bar chart race, it surely wasn’t the first visualization in this style.
 Flourish’s creators, Kiln, made a bar chart race of sorts for the British Council about six years ago.
 It’s still live here.
 But that seems unlikely to have been the first too!
 Does anyone know of an earlier example?
 Tell us on Twitter if so!